Skip to content

 But they worried about the transition.
 It was imperative to the company to minimize disruption in the field, where they feared some of the 25-year construction veterans would have trouble adopting entirely new systems.

-How did they make their DX a success?
+How did they make their digital transformation a success?
 They took a “phased and familiar” approach to their roll-out of Corfix software.
 They started by populating the binders and safety documents, so workers would get a taste of the system, and immediate proof it would save them time.
-This helped to get employees on board the change.
+This helped to get employees on board with the change.

 Then they used template builder to easily reproduce their existing jobsite documents to keep a sense of consistency, and had workers begin to use the app in waves, starting with the shop and moving to maintenance.
 They were also strategic about getting the app in the hands of more tech-savvy employees who could help lead the charge.